Dark Matter (PDF)

 Everything in Dark Matter, from character options to space combat, is easy to learn, generic enough to use with any sci-fi setting, and made to work with 5th Edition.
-We take great pride in making sure that everything we write is fun and balanced for everyone who plays.
+Moreover, this entire 298-page book is filled with gorgeous illustrations from start to finish.

 Dark Matter is for any player or GM who wants a little more sci-fi at their table.
 Though it's a full campaign setting, Dark Matter is designed with flexibility as a top priority: the rules and options in Dark Matter can seamlessly be applied to any 5E campaign from the definitely-not-Star-Wars settings the to all-inclusive fantasy games.
 You need Dark Matter if you want to throw a blaster, laser sword, or starship into your next game, even if it's only for one session.

 What's in Dark Matter?

-Dark Matter is a 280 page book with full-color illustrations and gorgeous art direction.
+Dark Matter is a 298-page book with full-color illustrations and gorgeous art direction.
 Its 8 chapters (and appendices) are chock full of sci-fi action, from beginning to end.
 Here's what every chapter entails:

 The 'Verse: An introduction to the universe at large, providing the all-important top-down view on everything.
 This chapter details much of the 'verse's history, outlines all the major races, introduces all the major factions, and gives some insight in how to adventure around the galaxy.

 Races: Six new playable character races, plus an extremely customizable human subrace, to inhabit the 'verse alongside the usual fantasy standard of elves, dwarves, gnomes, and so on.
 Your next character could be an Amoeboid, a shapeshifting ooze-person, a Vect, a living construct of magical technology, or an Avia-Ra, a bird-headed sun worshiper.

 Gadgeteer: A highly-customizable technological base class (complete with four subcalsses) that uniquely belongs in the Dark Matter universe.